 FAS’s Fish and Seafood site.
 Contains market and attaché reports, trade policy, and more.

 The State of Alaska Office of the Governor site, specializing in promoting trade and investment.

 Directory of the Small Business Administration’s U.S. Export Assistance Centers.

 Trade resources with statistics, tariff schedules, special reports, and a guide for exporting to Europe.

 Link to World Trade Center site, with information about xxxx.

 Administered by the Intertribal Agriculture Council (IAC), and funded through the USDA Foreign Agriculture Service.
 The program works with tribal and American Indian owned businesses to provide export education.

 A comprehensive guide on how to direct market seafood.
 Available in PDF format.

-To order from the sales and literature catalog please contact your ASMI contractor.
+ASMI offers merchandising tools.
+To order sales aids and tools, please contact your ASMI contractor.